National Front for Liberation–Tahrir al-Sham conflict: Expansion into Al-Ghab Plain

 On 8 January, clashes continued between Tahrir al-Sham and factions belonging to the National Front for Liberation in several sectors of Hama and Idlib countryside.
 National Front for Liberation launched a counterattack on positions of Tahrir al-Sham in Sfuhen town, which caused the advancement of the National Front for Liberation factions and besieging members of Tahrir al-Sham in several pockets in the town and injuring others, in addition to damaging several vehicles of Tahrir al-Sham, which is bringing more military reinforcements to the area.
 The clashes described as the most violent took place between both parties, in Tremla area and villages of Jabal Shashabo and Sahl al-Ghab, and the vicinity of Hbit and Abdin, which caused casualties in the ranks of both parties.
 While Tahrir al-Sham was able to achieve an important advancement in Sahl al-Ghab at the western country of Hama, and control one of the most important strongholds of Ahrar al-Sham faction, al-Ankawi village, according to SOHR it contains a headquarters large enough to accommodate tanks.
 Tahrir al-Sham also managed to advance and control each of Naqir, Abdin, Arinbeh, Stuh al-Dier, Tremla, and parts of Sfuhen, while heavy and medium machinegun targeting took place this morning on the outskirts of Maarat al-Nu’man and Ariha.
-On the same day, the NFL's Jaysh al-Nasr announced their neutrally in the conflict.
+HTS also clashed with NFL forces in the Ghab Plain region, capturing the towns of Al-Ankawi, Al-Amqiya, Al-Zaqum, Al-Daqmaq, Qalidin, and Al-Hamidiyah.
+On the same day, Jaysh al-Izza announced their neutrally in the conflict.